wp-plugins/xfile/readme.txt

 XFile is a multi-talent file manager.
 Perfect for quick editing and managing files without an FTP client.

+Attention:
+- this plugin doesn't work with cheap hosting with! make sure you have some basics installed, curl & mbstring is a must.
+- on a white page result, you must delete this extension by deleting 'wp-content/plugins/xfile'!

 = External Review =